cdapio/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

     **CDAP Logging Framework:** Custom Log Pipeline and CDAP Log Pipeline, showing appenders

+As indicated in the diagram above, each pipeline requires a unique name, which is used for persisting the data and the retrieving of metadata.
+As they have separate Kafka consumers, each pipeline has a different offset, and a slowly-processing pipeline doesn't affect the performance of other logging pipelines.

 Default Configuration
 =====================
-In the default configuration, CDAP uses ...
+In the default configuration, CDAP uses <?>...

-For many cases, this may be sufficient.
+For many uses, this may be sufficient.

+The default ``logback.xml`` file is located either in:

+- For Standalone CDAP: ``<cdap-sdk-home>/conf/logback.xml``
+- For Distributed CDAP: ``/opt/cdap/master/ext/logging/config``, as set by the property ``log.process.pipeline.config.dir`` in the ``cdap-default.xml`` file

 Configuration Properties
 ------------------------
+Configuration properties for logging pipelines and appenders are shown in the documentation of the :ref:`logging properties <appendix-cdap-default-logging>` section of the :ref:`cdap-site.xml <appendix-cdap-site.xml>` file.

+In particular, these properties:

+[Note: as all these props are doc'd at the above link, what subset of these would be appropriate?
+It doesn't seem to make sense to repeat all of them.]

 log.pipeline.cdap.dir.permissions
 log.pipeline.cdap.file.cleanup.interval.mins